Mary Kostakidis: Other roles and memberships

+In 1993, she was appointed by prime minister Paul Keating to serve on the Republic Advisory Committee, headed by Malcolm Turnbull.

+In 2009 she served on the National Human Rights Consultation Committee, which was chaired by Frank Brennan and included former Australian Federal Police Commissioner Mick Palmer, and barrister Tammy Williams.
+The Committee inquired into the adequacy of the protection and promotion of human rights in Australia, holding consultations in metropolitan, rural and remote areas across the country.

+She chaired the Sydney Peace Foundation (which awards the Sydney Peace Prize) from 2010 until 2011, and worked as an ambassador for Beyond Blue.

-Activism
+Activism and commentary

-Kostakidis has a long-standing interest in social justice and continues to engage in public discourse, delivering lectures, chairing public forums and contributing editorial opinion articles in the mainstream press and independent online media.
+Kostakidis has a long-standing interest in social justice, press freedom and the public's right to know, and continues to engage in public discourse, delivering lectures, chairing public forums, and contributing editorial opinion articles in the mainstream press and independent online media.

+Her ongoing commentary covers a variety of issues, including the Middle East, national security, intelligence agencies, AUKUS, China, the Russo-Ukraine war, and the failings of mainstream media.

 Julian Assange

 Kostakidis has supported Julian Assange.
 In 2011, she presented Assange with the Sydney Peace Foundation's Gold Medal for peace with justice.
 She described WikiLeaks as an "ingenious website that has shifted the power balance between citizen and the state by exposing what governments really get up to in our name".
-She said the treatment of Assange by the US was intended to "shut down WikiLeaks and criminalise the activity of this publisher".
-She has criticised Assange's extradition trial in the UK and the media for a lack of interest in the case.
+Shecriticised Assange's extradition trial in the UK and the media for a lack of interest in the case.

 Israel and Palestine conflict

-In July 2024, the Zionist Federation of Australia said it would lodge a complaint with the Australian Human Rights Commission alleging that Kostakidis breached racial discrimination laws by posting on X a link to a speech by Hezbollah secretary-general Hassan Nasrallah.
+In July 2024, the Zionist Federation of Australia (ZFA) lodged a complaint with the Australian Human Rights Commission alleging that Kostakidis breached racial discrimination laws by posting on X a link to a speech by Hezbollah secretary-general Hassan Nasrallah.
 Kostakidis said "The point of that tweet was to say that Israel is inviting an escalation, it’s inviting retribution because it is conducting a genocide".

-Personal life

-Her second husband is Professor Ian Wilcox, a cardiologist.